 Lid & Shake

-Shake the jar every day or two, tightening the lid when you do, and then loosening it again when you're finished.
+- Shake the jar every few days, tightening the lid while shaking and loosening it after.

 How to Use Fermented Honey Garlic

-Note: honey of any kind, including this remedy should never be given to infants under 1 year of age.
+Note: Never give honey (including this ferment) to infants under one year of age.

 📖 Recipe